Skip to content

 Security

 Since PCs are more common than Macs, most cybercriminals target them.
-Historically, this has made PCs more susceptible to attack.
+Historically, this has made PCs more susceptible to cybersecurity threats.
 However, as the popularity of Macs increases, it’s likely that threat actors will increasingly prey on them.

 Macs also have a reputation for greater security since Apple controls their hardware and software.
 However, macOS updates are less frequent than Windows updates, which may indicate that their protection is less proactive